mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

-Casual riders used all three bike styles - 1,233,228 casual rides were taken on classic bicycles, 273,550 on docked bicycles, and 1,048,653 on electric assisted bicycles.
+Casual riders used all three bike styles - 1,233,228 casual rides were taken on classic bicycles, 273,550 on docked bicycles, and 1,048,653 on electric-assisted bicycles.

-Members used classic bicycles in 1,980,105 cases and electric assisted bicycles in 1,319,558 cases.
-There is no data indicating docked bicycle use by a member.
+Members used classic bicycles in 1,980,105 cases and electric-assisted bicycles in 1,319,558 cases.
+No data indicates docked bicycle use by a member.

 ```{r}